passsy/deep_pick/README.md

   deep_pick: ^0.6.0
 ```

-### Write less when parsing JSON API responses
-Example of parsing an `issue` object of the [GitHub v3 API](https://developer.github.com/v3/issues/#get-an-issue).
+## Background & Justification

-Before Dart 2.12 and the `?[]` operator you had to write a lot of code to prevent crashes when a value isn't set!
+Before Dart 2.12 and the new `?[]` operator one had to write a lot of code to prevent crashes when a value isn't set!
-This is when the `deep_pick` idea was born.
+Reducing this boilerplate was the origin of `deep_pick`.
 ```dart
 String milestoneCreator;
 final milestone = json['milestore'];